GoogleCloudPlatform/community/tutorials/exporting-stackdriver-elasticcloud/index.md

 **Note:** Some system responses are omitted in this section for brevity.

-1. Create a VM to run `logstash` to pull logs from the Cloud PubSub logging sink and send them to ElasticSearch:
+1. Create a VM to run `logstash` to pull logs from the Cloud Pub/Sub logging sink and send them to ElasticSearch:

         gcloud compute --project=scalesec-dev instances create logstash \